latentai/github-posthog-sync/README.md

 ## Development

 If you wish to run this tool manually, you will need to have [Elixir](https://elixir-lang.org) installed.
-From there, the easiest way to run it is via Mix:
+Once you have this installed, the easiest way to run it is via Mix:

 ```bash
 $ mix deps.get